First published: December 11, 2005

 Gessho-zan (Moonlit Mountain), a collection of his 3,939 poems from Aug.
 7, 1942 until Aug.
 25, 1946:

 Hi-izuru-shima no koto wo oete

 Tokoyo no sora ni

-"Finished with what should be done about the Rising-Sun Island, the Soul of Mizu will shine over the Land of Eternity."
+"Finished with what should be done about the Rising-Sun Islands, the Mizu Spirit will shine over the Land of Eternity."

-The Soul of Mizu is the essence of Onisaburo.
-The Rising-Sun Island is Japan.
+The Mizu Spirit is the essence of Onisaburo.
+The Rising-Sun Islands are Japan.
 The Land of Eternity usually refers to "North America" (but sometimes "foreign land") according to the Reikai Monogatari.
-Then, one possible interpretation of the poem would be that Onisaburo, finished with the basic reform of Japan, will now as the Soul of Mizu use the United States to revamp the world.
+Then, one possible interpretation of the poem would be that Onisaburo, finished with the basic reforms of Japan, will now as the Mizu Spirit use the United States to revamp the world.

-Truly, for good or bad, the United States has been the de facto engine of the postwar world; she has helped some countries reform their systems or achieve democratization while intimidating or punishing others with retaliation or economic embargo.
+Truly, the United States has been the de facto engine of the postwar world; she has helped some countries reform their systems or achieve democratization while intimidating or punishing others with retaliation or economic embargo.

 Whatever the credit the United States may deserve, Pax Americana is probably part of the Kami's design.

 Running Around Erecting Poem Monuments (excerpts from The Great Onisaburo Deguchi )